wyobi/ion-autocomplete/README.md

 Note that the parameter for the `model-to-item-method` needs to be named `modelValue`.
 Otherwise the callback will not get called properly.

-### The `cancel-button-clicked-method`
+### The `cancel-button-clicked-method` (same as done button)

-You are able to pass a function to the `cancel-button-clicked-method` attribute to be notified when the cancel button is clicked to close the modal.
+You are able to pass a function to the `cancel-button-clicked-method` attribute to be notified when the cancel/done button is clicked to close the modal.
 The name of the parameter of the function must be `callback`.
 Here is an example:

 Define the callback in your scope: